comalle/Testing/README.md

 Theis means that smime is a lot harder to use for Linux users.
 S/MIME signing is possible as is, but this makes signing commits harder for Linux users even though S/MIME is not likely heavily used.

-Note 22: S/MIME signing appears to give a slightly different Javascript response than other GPG keys and indicate the associated email with the key within the key block.
-May need additional checking to fully verify.
+Note 22: S/MIME signing appears to give no javascript response.
+It is not handled as a key by the github api.
+And further, there seems to be nothing that makes even the commit even stand out.
+That might be the way to try to identify it, but it doesn't seem all too plausible.

 Note 23: S/MIME signing is recommended to larger scale entities and corporations, but the only advantage appears to be verification from a CA.
 This likely has limited merit as a company could just generate a GPG key and use subkeys, and basically verify themselves with no change on Github.
 Likewise, S/MIME infrastructure on Github appears to be less developed or focused on.
 Also, a CA that is bad but verified could technically verify malicious users or so on, but this feels mitigated by how much easier GPG would be to use in that case.

-**geflte fish**